 Defining Hot Sauce

-For our purposes, a hot sauce is any spicy condiment, the bulk of which is usually chilies, rendered into a liquid through water, vinegar, or fat.
-One key word here is "condiment," which excludes spicy cooking sauces or broths spiked with chilies.
-But for our purposes, we're considering chili pastes to be hot sauces, as splitting the difference between the two can be tricky business (and pretty academic).
+For our purposes, a hot sauce is any spicy condiment, the bulk of which is usually chiles, rendered into a liquid through water, vinegar, or fat.
+One key word here is "condiment," which excludes spicy cooking sauces or broths spiked with chiles.
+But for our purposes, we're considering chile pastes to be hot sauces, as splitting the difference between the two can be tricky business (and pretty academic).

 A pepper's heat is generally measured using Scoville units (SHU), a scale originally based on diluting peppers with sugar water and noting how much or little dilution is needed to make the heat just-noticeable to the human palate.
 For reference, Tabasco sauce (about 95% water) clocks in at about 2,500 to 5,000 SHU, while a tabasco pepper measures about 30,000 to 50,000 SHU.
 Police-grade pepper spray ranges from 500,000 to 5 million SHU, and pure capsaicin, the chemical that provides heat in all peppers, is about 16 million SHU.

 Other ingredients—salt, vinegar, sugar, garlic, and countless others—of course affects the flavor and texture.
 And processing methods vary considerably.
 Some hot sauces are totally raw.
 Others are cooked, some are infusions, and still others are fermented.

 Eaters around the world have spent thousands of years figuring out new ways to make their food hotter, so compiling anything close to a definitive list of hot sauces would be impossible.
 However, plenty of the more unusual hot sauces in the world are similar to, or influenced by the styles listed below.

 With that out of the way, here's our region-by-region tour of hot sauces around the world.